United Nations, United States, and Gaza

 could give the people of Gaza and the whole world a better chance to improve

-their and our lives.
+their lives, our lives, and future lives.

 References